 If your magic club or group is interested in booking me for a lecture, please reach out via phone, email or the contact page.
 I look forward to serving you!

-On Monday April 13, 2020 Bill Wisch presented one-time only lecture about Slydini.
+On Monday April 13, 2020 Bill Wisch presented one-time only lecture about Slydini in partnership with Scott Wells and The Magic Word Podcast.
 The lecture included discussion about The Slydini Linking Pins, the Slydini Palm, Bill Wisch Palm Change, and Slydini's Timing Techniques.
 Bill also demonstrated the Wisch Wedge and its many uses, including what Dai Vernon, Slydini, Charlie Miller, Larry Jennings, Derek Dingle (and many others) called "the most natural double lift."

 Approximate Runtime: 1.45-2 hours (no intermission).